Use LinkedIn to Get a Job

-LinkedIn is great because it is a giant database of professionals who connect and mingle with each other to expand their network of colleagues.
-To begin, you create a profile and include any professional benchmarks and achievements that you have accrued to not only stand out from the millions of members, but also to become searchable to employers.
+LinkedIn is great because it is a giant database of professionals who connect to expand their networks of colleagues.
+To begin, you create a profile and include any professional benchmarks and achievements that you have accrued.
+You want to not only stand out from the millions of members but also to become visible to employers.

-It seems like every time you turn around there is another person offering “suggestions” for this professional social media tool (like you don't have enough on your mind).
-The good suggestions shouldn't be ignored because in a recent survey more than 90% of recruiters said that they use LinkedIn as a method of selecting potential candidates for openings.
+It seems like every time you turn around there is another person offering suggestions for this professional social media tool.
+As if you don't have enough on your mind.
+It would help if you didn't ignore good suggestions.
+In a recent survey more than 90% of recruiters said that they use LinkedIn as a method of selecting potential candidates for their job openings.

 Writing a LinkedIn profile is comparable to marketing a new business or product; the only difference is that what you are promoting is yourself.
 In addition to techniques to make yourself searchable, this article will lay down the framework for how to set up and utilize a LinkedIn profile.

 Setting Up Your LinkedIn